What is the U.S. Senate filibuster and why is everyone talking about it? By Reuters - Up News Info

 © Reuters.
-FILE PHOTO: Senator Reid and Schumer hold press conference on Capitol Hill in Washington
+FILE PHOTO: Impeachment trial of former U.S. President Trump begins in Washington

 By Susan Cornwell